 - See all open positions for top paid Vue jobs

-It is clear that in early 2022 the frontend framework that dominates the market is React.
-React accumulates nearly ~58% of all frontend job offers that require a frontend framework.
-React is also the top paid frontend framework with an average salary of $106k per year.
+It is clear that in 2022 the frontend framework that dominates the market is React.
+React accumulates nearly ~54% of all frontend job offers that require a frontend framework.
+Also, React is the highest paid frontend framework with an average salary of $113k per year.

-Said that though, Angular has a great amount of job offers also.
-This combined with the recently low interest that the StateOfJs2021 has stated (16% only), it may be a really good option, with maybe less competence than React.
+That being said, Angular has a great amount of job offers too, and ends November 2022 with a 40% of the total frontend jobs.
+This combined with the recently low interest that the StateOfJs2021 has stated (16% only), it may be a really good option, with maybe less competence than React but a lot of job offers.
 Those facts may be interesting to consider if one is starting the frontend developer journey.

 About Vue, it is a great framework, has a lot of popularity, but sadly there aren't many jobs.
 I would not recommend start with Vue as the main frontend framework, instead, I would start with React or Angular, and if needed, switch to Vue later.